Venice Biennale Program

 English.
 Italian language background is not required.

-The city of Venice and the Biennale will serve as the primary site for experiential learning, and housing and fully equipped classroom and gathering space will be arranged at the conference center on San Servolo, an Italian island in the Venetian Lagoon.
+The city of Venice and the Biennale will serve as the primary site for experiential learning, and housing and fully equipped classroom and gathering space will be arranged for students.
 Additional day trips will be organized to neighboring historical sites and places of interest in close proximity to Venice.

 History of Experimental and Avantgarde Film, Video and Media: (choosing one of the options among the cross-listed courses):